gkoberger/BugzillaJS/README.md

 ## Keyboard Shortcuts
 To view all keyboard shortcuts, type "?" on any page.
-- Enable keyboard shortcuts
+- (Legacy) Enable keyboard shortcuts

 ## Improve Comments
 Make the comments on bugs more readable.
-- Turn timestamps into relative dates
 - Highlight reporter and assignee comments
 - Add scrollbar to overflowing comments
 - Hide the first comment if empty